Prakshal2412/EasyTour/README.md

 It is the travel buddy app built fully on react native framework.
 It has a user friendly interface as well as user interactive interface.
 It provides us with the information of nearest hotels, cafes, resturants, gas stations, etc  to your nearest area.
-You can add your favourite  resturants you like for future trips.
+You can add your favourite cafes, resturants you like for future trips.

 -[@varsha-singh17](https://www.github.com/varsha-singh17)